Pupil video: A file’s journey

 How do files move through networks?

-This Computing scheme of work video introduces the concept of files and how they travel through a network.
-It helps pupils visualise the invisible journey that files take from one device to another.
+This Computing scheme of work video introduces pupils to the concept of files and how they travel through a network.
+It supports the children in visualising the invisible journey files take between devices.

-In this lesson, pupils learn that a file is like a digital box, holding useful content such as images, music or video.
-Using a relatable scenario—sending a photo of a funny puppy—this video guides pupils through each stage of the file’s journey.
+In this lesson, pupils learn that a file is like a digital box, holding content such as images, music or video.
+Using a relatable scenario (sending a photo of a puppy) they explore how the file travels from a device to a wireless access point, then a network switch, and on to a server.
+The server checks it before sending it along the same route to its destination.

 See more of our Year 3 Computing scheme of work.